FeatureBaseDB/www/content/blog/marginal-performance-improvements.md

 ## Background

-Pilosa is built on the [https://roaringbitmap.org/](Roaring bitmaps) concept, a high-performance technique for operations on compressed sets of bits.
+Pilosa is built on the [Roaring bitmaps](https://roaringbitmap.org/) concept, a high-performance technique for operations on compressed sets of bits.
 It starts by representing all data in terms of bitmaps, each defined as one of three "container types":

 - Array: a list of integers indicating set bit positions.
 - Bitmap: a direct binary representation of the bitmap.